PiotrPodsiadly/ccl-polska/README.md

 Replace Polish flag with your flag and text.
 Test if it looks nice

 Note: sprite image contains 3 graphics together, it's a bundle saving network traffic and optimizing user experience.
 Each graphic has to be in right place so that animation looks good.

+## Edit email address
+It has anti-spam protection 'pol' + 'and' instead of poland@domain.com you can break your country word in pieces and create something like 'coun'+'try'